 FACT: U.S. corporations currently pay the highest tax rate in the world; raising additional revenue from corporate tax reform isn’t the answer.
 It would only harm our economy and job growth.
 That’s why many policymakers from both parties have called for revenue-neutral corporate tax reform that will reduce the tax rate and eliminate tax breaks and preferences so everyone plays by the same set of rules.
 A lower rate will help with growth, job creation, and our ability to compete globally.
 President Obama said during his reelection campaign that America’s tax code “hits companies that choose to stay in America with one of the highest tax rates in the world.”
 Former President Bill Clinton has said “We’ve got an uncompetitive rate… we should cut the rate to 25 percent.”

 - The high combined tax burden on corporate income in the U.S. – consisting of the corporate income tax and the individual income tax on dividend distributions – results in many businesses now starting up as partnerships, S corporations, and sole proprietorships, which pay tax under the individual income tax but not the corporate income tax.
 As a result of the growth of these so-called “pass-through entities,” the percentage of business income earned by corporations has declined from 78 percent in 1980 to 40 percent in 2010 (the most recent year for which data are available).
 Thus, it is hardly surprising that the share of corporate profits in GDP is now lower than it was before 1980.
-The remarkable fact is that in the most recent two quarters, federal corporate income taxes as a share of the economy were on a par with the 40 year average, i.e., 1.9 percent of GDP.
+The remarkable fact is that in the most recent two quarters, federal corporate income taxes as a share of the economy are on par with the 40 year average, i.e., 1.9 percent of GDP.
 In fact, in 2006 and 2007, before the recession, corporate taxes as a share of GDP were the highest in more than 25 years.

 - Both Democrats and Republicans have agreed that corporate tax reform should be revenue neutral – that it should be done in a balanced way by ending special tax breaks and preferences and lowering the rate so that American workers and businesses can compete.
 And it shouldn’t cost American taxpayers a dime.